mattschouten/postman-environment-builder/README.md

 Postman Environment Builder is written in Python.
 It runs on both Python 2 and Python 3.
 It does not require any non-standard Python libraries.

 Azure keyvault key retrieval depends on [the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
+You will need to `az login` before getting values out of a keyvault.

 ## Usage